oakdesign/TacviewLogAnalyzer/README.md

 3. **Place the executable** in any folder of your choice

 ### Basic Usage

+**Quick Start - Double Click**: Simply double-click `TacviewLogAnalyzer.exe` to start the web interface automatically!
+No command line required.

-Tacview load you acmi in Tacview and go to File->Export Flight Log and select to export as .xml
+**From Tacview**: Load your .acmi file in Tacview, go to File → Export Flight Log, and export as .xml format.

-Open Command Prompt or PowerShell in the folder containing the .exe and run:
+**Command Line Options** (for advanced users):

 ```cmd
 # Generate comprehensive summary report